cvmfs-contrib/cvmfs-tutorial-2021/docs/03_stratum1_proxies.md

 ***Replace the ``<STRATUM1_IP>`` part with the IP address of your Stratum 1 server!***

 When you have more Stratum 1 servers inside the organization, you can make it a semicolon-separated list of servers.
-The Geo API will make sure that your client always connects to the geographically closest Stratum 1 server.
+The Geo API will make sure that your client always connects to the geographically closest Stratum 1 server (if ``CVMFS_USE_GEOAPI=yes``).

 ### 3.3.2 Use the Squid proxy